Jimbly/glov-build-concat/README.md

 Concat task processor for [glov-build](https://github.com/Jimbly/glov-build)
 =============================

 Concatenates the inputs, separated by `\n`, with optimal run-time caching for quick dynamic reprocessing.
-Optional processing function that converts an input file into a `String` or `Buffer`, pre- and post- strings, and configurable sort key.
+Optional processing function that converts an input file into a `String` or `Buffer`, pre- and post- strings, configurable sort key, and sourcemap support.

 API usage:
 ```javascript